azs06/flappybird-with-ai/readme.md

 * DeepSeek Online:
   * <https://chat.deepseek.com/>

+## Results

+* Augment: Created the most polished version of the game, with a well structured plan and code.
+The game even had sound effects and animations.
+It was my first time using Augment, and I was blown away by the quality of the output.

+* Bolt.new: Did not follow the instructions, generated a react version of the game, which was not what I wanted.
+The code was good, but it was not what I wanted.

+* Cursor: Followed the instructions and generated a plan, the game was also quite good.
+The game was playable and had no bugs, I used Cursor's auto mode, on trial version, considering the price I think Cursor is a great tool for developers.

 ## Final Thought

 While it may simple to develop a flappy bird clone, it is still has few complexities.
 Not all AI perfomed the same, when it comes to following the instructions and creating a output that works really well, claude opus 4, Augment, and cursor were the best.
 Augment is on a league of it's own to be fair, the way it generated plan and created a a polished version of the game really surprised me.